 The committee consists of representatives of Federal Committees, relevant international bodies, parliamentary representatives and co-opted experts, and is led by a Chairperson elected by the Federal Executive.

-The membership of the IRC for 2015 is made up as follows:
+The membership of the FIRC for 2021 is made up as follows:

-- Liberal Democrat European Group representative: Nick Hopkinson
+- Liberal Democrat European Group representative: David Chalmers

-- State Party representatives: Gordon Lishman (England) Jenny Randerson (Wales)
+- State Party representatives: John Kelly (England), Jenny Randerson (Wales), Charlotte Hoagland (Scotland)

 Role and Remit

-The terms of reference of the IRC, taken from the Strategy Review approved by the Federal Executive in 2001 are as follows:
+The terms of reference of the FIRC, taken from the Strategy Review approved by the Federal Executive in 2001 are as follows:

 - To co-ordinate input into and feedback from ALDE and LI